-- The CRL and CRL entry extensions in the CRL issued by the GTLSCA comply with the ITU-T X.509, RFC 5280, and CA/Browser Forum's Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates. - 2.
+- 1. The CRL and CRL entry extensions in the CRL issued by GTLSCA comply with the ITU-T X.509, RFC 5280, and the Baseline Requirements. - 2.
 The CRL and CRL entry extensions and the criticality of these extensions are described below.